Y4S2-CTSE/.github/profile/README.md

 This organization is dedicated to the Current Trends in Software Engineering (CTSE) module for Year 4, Semester 2.

 👨‍💻 Group Members:
-Baddewithana P
+-Baddewithana P
-Niyangoda S.N.A.H.H
+-Niyangoda S.N.A.H.H
-Dewinda A.G.T
+-Dewinda A.G.T
 📌 What We Do
 We explore the latest advancements in software engineering, work on innovative projects, and contribute to the research and development of modern software solutions.